 Recent Events - thank you to all who participated!

-5/19/25: Troop 37 in Arlington Heights IL Schaumburg Amateur Radio Club (SARC)
+5/19/25: Troop 37, Arlington Heights IL experienced ham radio through the Schaumburg Amateur Radio Club andcontacts from Maine, to FL, TX, MT, and Canada!

 Upcoming Events